dasher-project/dasher-web/documents/Specification/06ZoomBoxSpawning/ZoomBoxSpawning.md

     -   Instantiation.
     -   Child deletion, see below.
 -   All or part of the box is inside the zooming area limits.
--   The box's lateral size is above a limit, referred to as the **Child Spawning Threshold**.
+-   The box's lateral size can be calculated and is above a limit, referred to as the **Child Spawning Threshold**.

 The child spawning threshold value will come from the user interface.